itsdhruvarora/chromasort/readme.md

 - Choose a sorting algorithm by entering its corresponding number.
 - The visualization will start, showing each step of the sorting process graphically.
 - Follow the on-screen instructions to navigate through the visualization.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature-name`.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature/your-feature-name`.
+5. Open a pull request to the `main` branch of this repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.